eguisse/mddoc/README.md

 **Pdf metadata**

-Very usefull if you store the pdf file on Microsoft OneDrive or Google Drive, you can specify key words in pdf metadata:
+Very useful if you store the pdf file on Microsoft OneDrive or Google Drive, you can specify key words in pdf metadata:

 ![Pdf properties](docs/images/pdf_properties.png)